 Crop Protection Genetics

+The Land Institute’s Crop Protection Genetics program is focused on using defense traits and disease resistance genes to protect crops during domestication.
 Infections caused by certain bacteria, viruses, and fungi can limit crop yields by reducing nutrient uptake, preventing flowering, or even causing death.
 Throughout history, diseases have led to major crop epidemics resulting in food shortage and famine.
 Besides lowering yields, some pathogens produce toxins that make the crop unsuitable for consumption.
-The Fusarium fungus infects wheatgrass (Kernza®) heads and produces compounds toxic to humans and livestock.
-But not all microbes negatively affect plants – a few are beneficial and many have no detectable effects.
+In example, the Fusarium fungus infects wheatgrass (Kernza®) heads and produces compounds toxic to humans and livestock.
+However, not all microbes negatively affect plants – a few are beneficial and many have no detectable effects.

 Effect of Puccinia silphii on Yield Components and Leaf Physiology in Silphium integrifolium: Lessons for the Domestication of a Perennial Oilseed Crop